pfloos/WEB_LOOS/content/_index.md

 # NEWS

+* **Apr 2024:** Our group is organizing the end-of-term PTEROSOR workshop on emerging electronic structure methods for excited states in April 2025.
+More info [here](https://lcpq.github.io/PTEROSOR_endofterm_workshop/).
 * **Apr 2024:** Abdallah Ammar has joined the group as a postdoc.
 Welcome Abdallah!
 * **Dec 2023:** Roberto Orlando has successfully defended his PhD dissertation entitled *"Exploring new exchange-correlation kernels in the Bethe-Salpeter equation"*.
 Congratulations Dr Orlando!
 * **Oct 2023:** Enzo Monino has successfully defended his PhD dissertation entitled *"Green's function methods for charged and neutral excitations"*.
 Congratulations Dr Monino!